+Frontwoman Paula Boggs is on career #3 with earlier stints in the Army and law/business.
 Paula Boggs Band blends jazz and Americana.
-Front woman guitarist/songwriter Paula Boggs, percussionist Tor Dietrichson and banjo player/guitarist Mark Chinen are founding members.
-Their sound is "Seattle-Brewed Soulgrass"and pre-Covid the band toured several years across America and Canada.
+Boggs, percussionist Tor Dietrichson and banjo player Mark Chinen are founding members and pre-Covid the band toured several years across America and Canada.

-The band has released a steady stream of music over the past decade-plus.
-Debut album "A Buddha State of Mind" came in 2010 and "Carnival of Miracles," followed in 2015.
-Four years ago Paula Boggs Band released EP "Live at Empty Sea, Songs of Protest & Hope” and 3rd album Elixir, The Soulgrass Sessions.
+The band has released a steady stream of music since 2010.
+Five years ago Paula Boggs Band released EP "Live at Empty Sea, Songs of Protest & Hope” and 3rd album Elixir, The Soulgrass Sessions.

-After Elixir, the band added multi-instrumentalists Paul Moore and Darren Lucas, bassist Alex Dyring and drummer Jacob Evans.
-Moore, Dyring and Evans are music conservatory trained.
+After Elixir, multi-instrumentalists Paul Moore and Darren Lucas, bassist Alex Dyring and drummer Jacob Evans rounded out the band.
+Moore, Dyring and Evans are conservatory trained.
 Dyring and Evans are second generation professional musicians.
 “Mistletoe & Shiny Guitars,” the band’s first holiday song came in 2018.
 EP “Electrokitty Sessions” and single “America 2020,” produced by multi-Grammy nominated Tucker Martine followed in 2020.

 Paula Boggs Band is sponsored by Deering Banjos, Breedlove Guitars and Radial Engineering.
-Their 4th studio album, also produced/engineered by Martine and featuring Dom Flemons, releases April 1, 2022.
+Their 4th studio album, “Janus,” also produced/engineered by Martine and featuring Carolina Chocolate Drops co-founder Dom Flemons, released in 2022.

 "This Seattle combo dubs its sound “soulgrass,” since it combines bluegrass and Americana idioms.
 This track is a story song telling of Paula’s enslaved ancestor in Alabama and his journey through the postbellum Jim Crow South.
 Flemons, a veteran of the Carolina Chocolate Drops, shares lead vocals. " - MusicRow magazine